Variable selection with Hamming loss: Introduction

 Specifically, we consider the minimax risk

-for $\Theta= \Theta_d(s,a)$ and $\Theta= \Theta_d^+(s,a)$, where $\inf_{\ti \eta}$ denotes the infimum over all selectors~$\widetilde \eta$.
-In Section \ref{sec:minimax}, for both classes $\Theta= \Theta_d^+(s,a)$ and $\Theta= \Theta_d(s,a)$ we find the exact values of the minimax risks and derive minimax selectors for any fixed $d, s, a>0$ such that $s < d $.
-For $\Theta= \Theta_d(s,a)$ we also propose another selector attaining the minimax risk up to the factor~2.
-Interestingly, the thresholds that correspond to the minimax optimal selectors do not have the classical form $A\sigma \sqrt{\log d}$ for some $A>0$; the optimal threshold is a function of $a$ and $s$.
-Analogous minimax results are obtained for the risk measured by the probability of wrong recovery $\Pb_\theta(\widehat S \ne S(\theta))$.
-Section \ref{sec:general} considers extensions of the non-asymptotic exact minimax theorems of Section \ref{sec:minimax} to settings with non-Gaussian or dependent observations.
+for $\Theta= \Theta_d(s,a)$ and $\Theta= \Theta_d^+(s,a)$, where $\inf_{\tilde\eta}$ denotes the infimum over all selectors $\tilde\eta$.
+In Section~\ref{sec:minimax}, for both classes $\Theta= \Theta _d(s,a)$ and $\Theta= \Theta_d^+(s,a)$ we find the upper and lower bounds of the minimax risks and derive minimax selectors for any fixed $d, s, a>0$ such that $s < d $.
+For $\Theta= \Theta_d(s,a)$, we also propose another selector attaining the lower bound risk up to the factor 2.
+Interestingly, the thresholds that correspond to the minimax optimal selectors do not have the classical form $A\sigma\sqrt{\log d}$ for some $A>0$; the optimal threshold is a function of $a$ and $s$.
+Analogous minimax results are obtained for the risk measured by the probability of wrong recovery $\mathbf{P}_\theta(\hat S \ne S(\theta ))$.
+Section~\ref{sec:general} considers extensions of the nonasymptotic minimax theorems of Section~\ref{sec:minimax} to settings with non-Gaussian or dependent observations.
 In Section~\ref{sec:asymp}, as asymptotic corollaries of these results, we establish sharp conditions under which exact and almost full recovery are achievable.
 Section~\ref{sec:adapt} is devoted to the construction of adaptive selectors that achieve almost full and exact recovery without the knowledge of the parameters $a$ and $s$.
 Most of the proofs are given in the Appendix.

 Finally, note that quite recently several papers have studied the expected Hamming loss in other problems of variable selection.
-Asymptotic behavior of the minimax risk analogous to \eqref{minimaxrisk} for classes $\Theta$ different from the sparsity classes that we consider here was analyzed in \cite{ButStep2015} and without the normalizing factor $1/s$ in~\cite{IngStep2014}.
-Oracle inequalities for Hamming risks in the problem of multiple classification under sparsity constraints are established in \cite{NR2012}.
+Asymptotic behavior of the minimax risk analogous to \eqref {minimaxrisk} for classes $\Theta$ different from the sparsity classes that we consider here was analyzed in \cite{ButStep2015} and without the normalizing factor $1/s$ in \cite{IngStep2014}.
+Oracle inequalities for Hamming risks in the problem of multiple classification under sparsity constraints are established in \cite {NR2012}.
 The paper \cite{ZhangZhou2015} introduces an asymptotically minimax approach based on the Hamming loss in the problem of community detection in networks.